anfruth/NewYorkSchools/20190309-AndrewFruth-NYCSchools/README.md

-# Compiling
+# SwiftLint Warning

-To compile and run this app, please `brew install swiftlint`.
+To get rid of the swiftlint warning, please `brew install swiftlint`.
 Otherwise, delete the "Run Script" in Build Phases to delete Swiftlint.